 When to Say It: When a usually flawless quarterback abruptly becomes inept.

 Why It’s Smart: Having already won a title against the Bears, twice the elder Manning brother entered Super Bowls as the defending MVP with his team the solid favorite.
 Twice things brutally slipped away—combined score from the losses: 75-25—with Peyton throwing a crushing pick-6 in each game.
-(In fairness, Peyton did “lead” Denver to a Super Bowl title last year… going 13 for 23 for 141 yards, no TDs and one pick.)
+(In fairness, Peyton did “lead” Denver to a Super Bowl title in 2016… going 13 for 23 for 141 yards, no TDs and one pick.)

 10. “I’ll have what Max McGee’s drinking!”